Mark0025/aire_learning_platform/AIRE_LEARNING_PLATFORM/study-game/README.md

 - `public/` - Contains the front-end files
   - `index.html` - Main HTML file
-  - `style.css` - CSS with Tailwind-like utility classes
+  - `style.css` - CSS with modern styling
-  - `module1.json` - Questions data in JSON format
+  - `images/` - Contains logos and images
   - `game.js` - Game logic
+- `data/` - Contains question data files
-- `server.js` - Simple Express server to serve the application
+- `server.js` - Express server to serve the application

 ## Adding More Modules

-You can add more modules by creating new JSON files following the same structure as module1.json.
+You can add more modules by creating new JSON files following the same structure.
 The format is:

 ```json
 {